hgs13/EDA_Final_Project_2020/Metadata/README.md

 * **operation.type** (char): whether the mine is a mine and/or preparation plant
 * **operating.company** (char): company that owns and operates the mine
 * **operating.company.address** (char): the address of the company that owns and operated the mine (may not be in the same location as the mine itself)
-* **union.code** (numeric): the code representing the union of which the miners are members, may or may not be applicable
 * **production.stons** (numeric): annual coal production in short tons
 * **average.employees** (numeric): annual average of employees (mine-wide) employeed by the mine
 * **labor.hours** (numeric): annual number of man hours performed